NoraLoose/xinvert/paper/paper.md

 - All the classical balanced GFD models can be inverted by this unified numerical solver;
 - User APIs (\autoref{table:1}) are very close to the equations: unknowns are on the left-hand side of the equal sign `=`, whereas the known forcing functions are on its right-hand side (other known coefficients are also on the left-hand side but are passed in through `mParams`);
 - Passing a single `xarray.DataArray` is usually enough for the inversion.
-Coordinates information is already encapsulated and thus reducing the length of the parameter list.
+The fact that coordinate information is already encapsulated reduces the length of the parameter list.
 In addition, parameters in `mParams` can be either a constant, or varying with a specific dimension (like the Coriolis parameter $f$), or fully varying with space and time, due to the use of `xarray`'s [@Hoyer:2017] broadcasting capability;
 - This package leverages `numba` [@Lam:2015] and `dask` [@Rocklin:2015] to support Just-In-Time (JIT) compilation, multi-core, and out-of-core computations, and therefore greatly increases the speed and efficiency of the inversion.

 Here we summarize some inversion problems in meteorology and oceanography into \autoref{table:1}.
 The table can be extended further if one finds more problems that fit the abstract form of Eq. \eqref{eq:1}.